How will the rise of Artificial Intelligence (AI) impact news brands and the news media industry?

 Should we be worried?

 Handing over all editing power to a self-learning algorithm raises all sorts of concerns about “filter bubbles” and “echo chambers”.
-I worry about the loss of freedom to discover.
-What about the content I didn’t know that I wanted?
+Does this mean there is no longer potential for discovery, for serendipity?
 Part of the joy of flicking through a newspaper, journal or magazine is the ability to stumble upon ideas and concepts that I’d never considered previously.
-This kind of serendipity can be stifled when the algorithm wants to feed you more of the same every scrolling moment.
+This can be stifled when the algorithm wants to feed you more of the same every scrolling moment.

-But I can imagine that some groups of consumers will choose to opt out of machine-curated news in favour of something with a little more human touch.
+Perhaps some groups of news readers will choose to opt out of machine-curated news in favour of something with a little more human touch.
 If the recent ACCC report into digital platforms is anything to go by, there is a significant number of people who are fed up with the collection and use of their data for targeted services such as advertising and content curation.
 Will “curated by a human” be a selling point in the future?

 The coming years will likely be dominated by conversations around the ethics and regulation of digital services, including the use of user data to fuel artificial intelligence.
 But this is one issue of many.
 We will see increasing experimentation with voice assistance such as Siri, Google and Alexa reading the news.
-It will be the year that we continue to grapple with how to regulate tech giants Google and Facebook that have become so integrated into the way media outlets operate.
-And it will also be a year of surprises as the world reacts to the unpredictable events and moments of another year in the news cycle.
+We will continue to grapple with how to regulate tech giants Google and Facebook, brands that have become so integrated into the way media outlets operate.

 Is this the end of human journalism?